-Through my monthly Storytime, I get to see which books children gravitate toward over others.
+Through various storytimes with my own children and others, I get to see which books children gravitate toward over others.

 What can happen when children interact fully with books?